 First-order neurones, whose cell bodies are in the dorsal root ganglion and whose axons extend from peripheral receptors, enter the cord via dorsal nerve roots.

 The anterior spinothalamic tract lies in the anterior funiculus, medial to where the ventral spinal roots exit.
 It overlaps the vestibulospinal tract.
-Fibres of this tract are somatotopically organised for their entire course.
+Fibers of this tract are somatotopically organised for their entire course.

 At the lower brainstem, the anterior tract joins the medial lemniscus.
 The neurones of the spinothalamic tract terminate in the ventral posterior nucleus of the thalamus after ascent.
 Here, they synapse with third-order neurones.
 These neurones project to the primary somatosensory area on the ipsilateral side of the cerebral cortex.